lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

 You don't have to be aware of memes for them to spread.
 They just have to spread.

 It can happen unconsciously.

 &nbsp;

-Memes only exist as patterns of information on top of hosts.

-As long as the hosts have memory of them, and they can spread to other individuals, then natural selection applies.

-&nbsp;

 Memes can also be replicated inside your thoughts.

 No need to speak or write to anyone.
 The brain is a battlefield of ideas.

 **Creativity** is an evolutionary process inside the brain.

+Creativity is also the mechanism brains use to decode memes from behavior or symbols and reconstruct them.

+Human memes are rarely copied via imitation, but mostly copied via reconstruction of the meaning.

+Through Creativity.

 &nbsp;